devvianto605/create-dtx-next-app/README.md

 This is **NOT** an all-inclusive template.
 We **expect** you to bring your own libraries that solve the needs of **YOUR** application.
 While we don’t want to prescribe solutions to more specific problems like state management and deployment, we [do have some recommendations listed here](https://create.t3.gg/en/other-recs).

-Thus the t3 excellence, I ,d605, decide to extend it with my often used stack as listed below.
+Thus the t3 excellence, I - Devviantex decide to extend it with my often used stack as listed below.

 <h2 id="about">The Deviantex Stack - What's added?</h2>